megalus/django-microsoft-sso/.junie/guidelines.md

 Always add docstrings in functions with more than seven lines of code.
 Use Google style.

-Linter packages are managed by [pre-commit](https://github.com/pre-commit/pre-commit) library.
+Linter packages are managed by [pre-commit library](https://github.com/pre-commit/pre-commit).
 Use `make lint` to check for linter and format errors.

 Project python version is 3.11.10.

 This is a public python library hosted in PyPI.
 All configuration is inside `pyproject.toml` file.

 Use semantic versioning for commit messages.
-Use `fix:` if new code only changes or adds tests.
-Use `feat:` if the decorator is changed.
-Use `chore:` if the non-test code is changed but not the decorator.
-Use `docs:` if the documentation is changed.
-Use `refactor:` if the code is changed but not the decorator and not the tests.
+Create a one-line commit.
+Do not use "`".

+Use `feat:` if commit creates new code in both ./django_microsoft_sso and unit tests.

+Use `fix:` if commit only changes the code inside ./django_microsoft_sso.

+Use `chore:` if commit changes files outside ./django_microsoft_sso.

+Use `ci:` if commit changes files only in pyproject.toml.

+Use `docs:` if commit changes files only in ./docs or the README.

+Use `refactor:` if commit changes files in ./django_microsoft_sso but not in unit tests.

+Use `BREAKING CHANGE:` if commit changes the minimum version of Python or Django in pyproject.toml.

 Project versioning is done during GitHub actions `.github/publish.yml` workflow, using the [auto-changelog](https://github.com/KeNaCo/auto-changelog) library.